Atmaware/monorepo/packages/db/README.md

 We use Row Level Security when accessing the database from the application.
 In order to create a correct schema for new tables please study migration files for the schemas of previous tables (including possible later changes).

-In order to use Row Level Security every transaction with the database must set the correct role via `omnivore.set_claims` function.
+In order to use Row Level Security every transaction with the database must set the correct role via `ruminer.set_claims` function.

 ### Current roles

-`omnivore_user` - a user role that is intended for a regular user to access the data.
+`ruminer_user` - a user role that is intended for a regular user to access the data.
 Currently, this is the primary user of the database.

 ## Database users on GCP